chrispaulintheory/ContextGraph/README.md

 # ContextGraph

-Local Python context engine that reduces LLM token usage.
+Local multi-language context engine that reduces LLM token usage.
 Indexes your codebase (AST signatures, dependency graphs, skeletons) and persists session memory so you don't have to re-explain your project every time you start a new chat.

 ## Install